-Discussion in 'Health News and Research unrelated to ME/CFS' started by Allele, May 20, 2018.
+Discussion in 'Other health news and research' started by Allele, May 20, 2018.

 Mental illness exists as a useful category.
 Some 'psychiatric' therapies prevent deaths and make lives worth living.